-“None of you can hold a candle to him, can you, then?” incanted his mother, jigging the chuckling infant up and down.
+“None of you can hold a candle to him, can you, then?” incanted his mother, jiggling the chuckling infant up and down.
 Motherhood was her gift.
 Impartiality was not.

 His parents decided to name the new baby ‘George’ in respect of the Prince of Wales who stood godfather, and of Admiral Berkeley, whose good offices they wished to regain.
 Both George and Charles were chosen from the family canon.
 Grantley commemorated his father’s confrère, William Norton, 2nd Baron Grantley and Commander-in-Chief of the British Army under the Duke of York.
 This gentleman was the son of a lawyer and erstwhile Speaker of the House of Commons, a choleric opponent of Regency, who had been dubbed Mr Bull-Face Double-Fee.

 Whether these links imparted a bullish influence to his namesake, or whether it was the lottery of nature, the child early displayed corresponding traits of character and came to be called ‘Grantley’.
 His companion-in-arms of the sheepfold had received his name in tribute to Lord Moreton Ducie whose ancestors were bankers to King Charles I and whose seat at Woodchester had been visited by Queen Elizabeth on her way to Berkeley Castle.